Rojava–Islamist conflict: January–February Islamist offensive and Kurdish counter-offensive

 On 24 January, jihadist forces attacked the YPG-held town of Manajeer in the Al-Hasakah Governorate.
 However, after four days of fighting, their attack was repelled.
 Twenty-three Islamist and three Kurdish fighters were killed.
 During the fighting, the YPG also captured at least one tank from the jihadists.

-On 1 February, it was reported that the YPG launched an offensive against Islamic State bases in Tell Abyad.
+On 1 February, it was reported that the YPG launched an offensive against IS bases in Tell Abyad.

-On 3 February, the YPG claimed to have killed 8 ISIL fighters, including a commander, during clashes in Girê Spî.
+On 3 February, the YPG claimed to have killed 8 IS fighters, including a commander, during clashes in Girê Spî.

-On 15 February, the YPG (supported by the Shammar tribe) launched an offensive against the Islamic State in the Tell Hamis area.
-Two days later, the YPG claimed to have killed "many" ISIL fighters and captured 30 of them, in addition to capturing five military vehicles and a large amount of weaponry during the operation.
+On 15 February, the YPG (supported by the Shammar tribe) launched an offensive against IS in the Tell Hamis area.
+Two days later, the YPG claimed to have killed "many" IS fighters and captured 30 of them, in addition to capturing five military vehicles and a large amount of weaponry during the operation.

 On 23 February, a predawn raid by the YPG captured Tell Brak, which lies in a strategic position between Al-Hasakah and Qamishli.

 On 26 February, the YPG announced it had halted all its military operations in the Kurdish-controlled regions but warned its enemies that it would respond to every hostile action on Kurdish soil.
-The next day, the Islamic State launched an attack on Til Merûf which was eventually repelled by the YPG.
-According to the YPG, 16 ISIL fighters were killed in the clashes.
+The next day, IS launched an attack on Til Merûf which was eventually repelled by the YPG.
+According to the YPG, 16 IS fighters were killed in the clashes.